This tutorial is an essential guide to the tilt-shift lens, a study of the tilt-shift lens, or architectural lens, as it is also called.

 The first thing you need to keep in mind when shooting architecture with a tilt-shift lens, in order to have the verticals parallel, is to always place the camera in a parallel position with the plane of the building, thus perfectly vertical.
 Unless you do this, the tilt-shift will not be able to remove the keystone effect.
 Then, after you compose your shot so the vertical are parallel and you have the needed scene in the frame, you can start to slowly shift the lens upwards till you include the entire building in the frame and also avoid the convergence of the verticals.
 It needs a bit of practice to know how to compose so you get the final image exactly where you want it after shifting the lens, but experience comes with time and you will very soon feel very confident composing with a tilt-shift, having the final image in mind even before shifting the lens.

-In the first image below, an example of photograph I shot with a wide angle lens and the camera tilted upwards so to cover the entire height of the buildings, while in the second image I used to shoot the same scene a tilt shift lens shifted upwards to capture the height of the buildings.
+In the first image below, an example of a photograph I shot with a wide angle lens and the camera tilted upwards so to cover the entire height of the buildings, while in the second image I used to shoot the same scene a tilt-shift lens shifted upwards to capture the height of the buildings.
 You can observe the keystone effect in the first image (the converging verticals), while in the second image the verticals of the building remain parallel because the lens was shifted upwards, thus the sensor plane was kept parallel to the building plane.

 Since this is an essential guide to the tilt-shift lens, we should also talk about the functioning principle of a tilt-shift lens.
-For a more visual explanation of how a tilt-shift lens works in practice, you can look at the image provided as example so you can understand how this process unfolds.
+For a more visual explanation of how a tilt-shift lens works in practice, you can look at the image provided as an example so you can understand how this process unfolds.
 In the case of a normal lens, the image circle is only slightly larger than the sensor, while in the case of the tilt-shift the circle is much larger, so it allows for all the movements the lens can do, as can be seen in the image.
-When the lens is tilted or/and shifted, what happens in essence is that the image of the scene in front of it is projected onto the camera sensor.
+When the lens is tilted or/and shifted, what happens, in essence, is that the image of the scene in front of it is projected onto the camera sensor.
 The resulting image is an image that is slightly different in each of the positions of the lens, and that always inscribes in an imaginary circle created by the movements of the lens in its extreme tilt or shift positions.
-This imaginary circle is called the Image Circle and it covers the entire field that the lens can capture from the scene in front of it.
+This imaginary circle is called the Image Circle and it covers the entire field that the lens can capture out of the scene in front of it.

 Therefore you can see now that the lens can only cover a limited area of the scene in any direction and this area depends on the maximum possible displacement of the lens related to the sensor’s position.